 ECSS-Q-ST-60_0480270

-For non qualified parts, the documentation minimum storage period shall be 10 years after delivery of components by the manufacturer.
+For non qualified parts, the parts procurer shall store the documentation a minimum 15 years after receiption of the components.

 For qualified parts, the documentation storage period is under the responsibility of the manufacturer and the qualifying authority.